 For students, it is not possible to refer to a purpose that gives you the right to process contact details for next of kin.
 This means that if you wish to collect this data, you need to ask the next of kin for their consent.
-Remember that consent must be voluntary, informed and documented.

 - Store "next of kin lists" securely.
 Only the manager, deputy manager and equivalent should have access to them.

 Employees and students will receive standardised information from the University on the processing of their personal data within the framework of their work and studies.
-This information is to cover all processing of personal data for these two categories that takes place within the University’s activities.

-As previously, research projects in which personal data is processed take care of the information to be provided and any consent required from data subjects.
+Research projects in which personal data is processed take care of the information to be provided and any consent required from data subjects.

-With regard to external engagement, recruitment of students and employees, the person collecting the personal data is responsible for ensuring that the data subjects are informed and provide their consent where required.
+Regarding external engagement, recruitment of students and employees, the person collecting the personal data is responsible for ensuring that the data subjects are informed and provide their consent where required.